Bayou Bend School Tours

 Students participate in activities at our Visitor Center classroom together.
 At the historic house, because of space restrictions, we divide students into three sections to see different parts of the house.
 Although there is some sharing time built into the program, we encourage you to have students share their learning back in the classroom!

 Will my students see the whole historic house?

 Students will spend most of their time working on activities in a selection of rooms at the historic house, but a walkthrough of the whole house is included in the tour.

 May we bring our lunches?

 There are a few picnic tables and a large lawn space near the Visitor Center and parking lot where groups are welcome to eat brown-bag lunches.
-Outside food and drink are not allowed in the historic gardens due to the lack of trash containers.
+Outside food and drink are not allowed in the historic gardens.
 Students may not chew gum at Bayou Bend.

 May we take photographs?

 You are welcome to take pictures anywhere on the property.
 No flash photography is allowed in the historic house.
 If you would like photographs of your visit to Bayou Bend, we recommend choosing a student or chaperone as “designated photographer,” as it can be disruptive to have all students taking photographs.
 However, if you have an assignment that would benefit from student photography, please let us know and we are happy to work with you!

 May our group bring their phones or other personal electronics?